jclehner/upc-twg8x0/README.md

 Same as in the [Technicolor TC7200.U](https://haxx.in/upc-wifi/), the Wi-Fi SSID and password are derived from the device's serial number.
-However, for the TWG850-4U, there are around 8000-12000 possible WPA2 keys for each UPC%06d network, as opposed to ~20 keys in the TC7200.U - still good enough for a dictionary attack though: `aircrack-ng` takes less than 5 seconds.
+However, for the TWG850-4U, there are around 8000-12000 possible WPA2 keys for each UPC%06d SSID and around 4000 for the TWG870's UPC%07d SSID, as opposed to ~20 keys in the TC7200.U - still good enough for a dictionary attack though: `aircrack-ng` takes less than 5 seconds.

-The WiFi channel number is also derived from the serial number, but in such a way that it's guaranteed to be either channel 1 or 6 (or 11, but the algorithm used almost never generates channel 11).
-The distribution is 1/3 channel 1, and 2/3 channel 6.
-The channel number printed on the bottom label is _not_ used!
+On both devices, the default WiFi channel number is also derived from the serial number (1 or 6 for the TWG850-4U, and 1, 6 or 11 on the TWG870).
+The channel number printed on the label of TWG850-4U units is **not** used!

 `$ cc upc-twg8x0.c -o upc-twg8x0`